-When a family is not in compliance with Employment Services or not cooperating with child support enforcement, their DWP case closes.
+When a family on DWP is not in compliance with Employment Services or not cooperating with child support enforcement, their DWP case closes.
 If a family’s DWP case closes, assess the family’s eligibility for Transition Year (TY):

 During the 12-month eligibility period, eligibility continues for families in non-cooperation with child support until their redetermination.
 The family must cooperate with child support at redetermination to continue receiving child care assistance.
-See Chapter 4.6.6 (Authorized activities outside an Employment Plan).
+See Chapter 4.9.12 (Child Support cooperation at redetermination).

 Minnesota Statutes 256J.95